 What cats say is often determined by the position of the eyelids and dilation of the eyes.
 The messages vary from subtle to overt and can be incredibly powerful.
 Kitty doesn’t need to vocalize to get her message across, although the intent often is reinforced with tail talk, ear positions, and fluffed fur.

-Any strong emotional arousal—fear, anger, pleasure, excitement—can result in the sudden contraction of the cat’s pupil into a slit.
-You may see kitty’s pupil contract when presented with a full bowl of favorite food, for instance, or a catnip mouse.
+Any strong emotional arousal—fear, anger, pleasure, excitement—can result in the sudden dilation of a cat's pupil.
+You may see your kitty’s pupils get large (making her eyes look black) during a visit to the vet or when their are loud noises outside.
 Other times, her eyes might do this when surprised by the introduction of a new cat.

-Cats open their eyes wide when they are alert.
-Exposing wide-open eyes to potential injury can be a sign of great trust.
+Open eyes combined with relaxed or even submissive body posture can be a sign of great trust.
 For example, cats that head-butt your cheeks or do the same to a friendly dog indicate calm trust, and perhaps even love.

 A slit-eyed look indicates strong emotion—fear or aggression.
 Squinting also protects eyes from potential claws of an opponent.
 Avoid locking eyes with a cat you don’t know, or you may prompt an attack.

 A relaxed and trusting kitty has droopy, sleepy-looking eyelids.
 Try sending a “kitty kiss” to your distant pet—meet her sleepy gaze with a relaxed gaze of your own, and slowly “blink.”
 If she blinks back, you have been honored with the deepest affection!